If you have a device or computer and connect to the Internet, you will still have an IP address.

 It is currently used on most network devices.
 However, as more and more computers access the Internet, IPv4 addresses are decreasing rapidly.
 As in the city, addresses have been created for new districts.

-However, if your neighborhood becomes too large, you will need to create a whole new address group.
+However, if your neighborhood becomes too large, you must create a new address group.
 IPv4 is restricted to 4,294,967,296 addresses.

 IPV5